tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 For cloud services, the New Zealand Government ICT website provides an [assessment capability that includes a risk assessment tool](https://www.ict.govt.nz/guidance-and-resources/information-management/requirements-for-cloud-computing/vendor-answer-sets/) which covers availability, business continuity and disaster recovery related questions.

-:::warning[TODO]
+:::info[Risks]
-As mentioned in section **xxx**, there are various types of risk which impact APIs.
+As mentioned in section [Consideration of Risks](./RiskConsideration), there are various types of risk which impact APIs.
 This includes threats to availability as well as confidentiality and integrity.
-Many threats can be mitigated through good secure coding practices, using OWASP guidelines, as indicated in section **xxx**.
 :::

 Where the resources being exposed by an API are sensitive i.e. not public data, the following rules apply: